 If you regularly use the Web Site, you should continue to check this Privacy Notice for updates and amendments.

 We will notify you via email if any changes we make to our privacy policies affect how we process your data.

-Change Board Holdings Limited is a company registered in England under number: 05116525 and whose registered office is at 20c Hillgate Place, Balham Hill, London, SW12 9ER, United Kingdom.
+Change Board Holdings Limited is a company registered in England under number: 05116525 and whose registered office is at Change Board Holdings Limited (Trading as Future Talent Learning), 201 Haverstock Hill, London, NW3 4QG, United Kingdom.